-Pre-K, elementary and middle school After-School, Before-School and Summer-Enrichment programs are licensed by the state Child Development Division and staffed at a ratio of one adult to 18 children or two adults to 25 children.
-Child Care Resources Inc. ((704) 376-6697) can subsidize eligible families.
+The majority of CMS Pre-K, elementary and middle school After- School, Before-School and Summer-Enrichment programs are licensed by the North Carolina Division of Child Development and staffed at a ratio of one adult to 18 children or two adults to 25 children.
+Child Care Resources Inc. (704) 376-6697) can subsidize eligible families.
 Parents may call the ASEP Office at (980) 343-5567 for more information.